 With PCA, you give your own dose of pain medicine.
 You are the best judge of how much pain you feel, and that each person may need a different amount of medicine to relieve pain.

-How does PCA work?
+How a PCA Works

 The PCA system consists of two parts: a pump which is on the IV pole, and a control button at the end of a cable which you keep at your side.